Sabato Martelli Castaldi: Biography

-After the Armistice of Cassibile, in the morning of 9 September 1943 Martelli Castaldi and another two officers reached the Quirinale Palace in order to inform King Victor Emmanuel III of their wish to organize the defense of Rome against the invading Germans, but found that the king and the government had fled the city.
+After the Armistice of Cassibile, in the morning of 9 September 1943 Martelli Castaldi and another two officers reached the Quirinale Palace in order to inform King Victor Emmanuel III of their wish to organize the defence of Rome against the invading Germans, but found that the king and the government had fled the city.
 On the following day, Martelli Castaldi and Lordi were among the civilians who joined the troops battling the Germans near Porta San Paolo, rushing into combat armed with hunting rifles.
 After the German occupation of the capital, both generals joined the Clandestine Military Front; Martelli Castaldi established contact with the Allies, distributed explosives to the partisans and organized armed groups.
 He was suggested by several members of the Front as a possible leader, but Giuseppe Cordero Lanza di Montezemolo was chosen instead.
 On 17 January 1944 the SS, having discovered Martelli Castaldi's and Lordi's Resistance activities but having been unable to find them, arrested their employer, Ernesto Stacchini; the two generals then turned themselves in, in exchange for his release.
-They were imprisoned in the SS prison in Via Tasso and tortured for over a month, and then executed in the Fosse Ardeatine massacre on 24 March 1944.
+They were imprisoned in the SS prison in Via Tasso and tortured for over a month and then executed in the Fosse Ardeatine massacre on 24 March 1944.
 Before his execution, Martelli Castaldi wrote a last message in the wall of his cell, which he shared with Carabinieri Lieutenant Colonel Giovanni Frignani: "When your body will no longer be, your spirit will be even more alive in the memory of those who remain.
 Let it may always be an example".
 He was posthumously awarded the Gold Medal of Military Valor.